sympy/sympy/doc/src/guides/solving/solve-numerically.md

 ### Substitute the Result Into an Expression

-The best practice is to use {func}`~sympy.core.evalf` to to substitute numerical values into expressions.
-Using [`subs`](sympy.core.basic.Basic.subs) can give incorrect result due to precision errors:
+The best practice is to use {func}`~sympy.core.evalf` to substitute numerical values into expressions.
+The following code demonstrates that the numerical value is not an exact root because substituting it back into the expression produces a result slightly different from zero:

 ```py
 >>> from sympy import cos, nsolve, Symbol